cyberark/conjur/app/domain/authentication/README.md

   strategy.
 This object includes the target Conjur role as well as any potential values which should be compared to the Role's annotations.

-- `Authentication::InstalledAuthenticators` - provides an allowlist of
+- `DB::Repository::AuthenticatorConfigRepository` - provides an allowlist of
   authenticators which have been enabled.

 - `RBAC::Permission` - provides a generic interface to resolve the "does 'x'